 SHOES ON THE DANUBE

+Budapest is great in the fact that you can walk everywhere.
+If you have time spare, take a stroll down the streets and explore how the locals live.
 We spent a lot of our time walking around the city.
-It is filled with side street cafes and restaurants.
+It is filled with many shops, side street cafes and restaurants.
 We visited the Shoes on the Danube as well.
 This is a memorial to honor the Jews who were killed by fascist Arrow Cross militiamen during World War II.
-This was my first time visiting a memorial like this and it was very sad to see.
-I felt sad just thinking about what those poor people went through.
-We didn’t get too have too much time in Budapest, less that 2 days, but we did walk everywhere and I absolutely loved this city.
-The entire road trip, including the drive was amazing because in Europe you can drive 130 km 😁.
+This was my first time visiting a memorial like this and it was very sad to see and ponder what those poor people went through.
+We didn’t get too have too much time in Budapest overall, less that 2 days, but we did walk everywhere and I absolutely loved exploring.
+The entire road trip was amazing and it was wonderful to explore new places and different cultures 😁.

 I hope I get to go back to Budapest one day to explore all of the other sights that we missed out on this time.
 Even though it was a short road trip I am so happy to have explored and seen something new.
-In the future, I look forward to seeing other non-touristy places such as Slovakia, Slovenia and many other wonderful places which don’t always get mentioned.
+In the future, I look forward to seeing other non-touristy places such as Slovakia, Slovenia and many other wonderful places.

-I hope you have enjoyed reading some of my experiences.
-I do have other photos in my Instagram highlights which you can check out.
+I hope this road trip inspires you to visit Vienna or Budapest in your next travel plans.
+You can find more photos over on my Instagram highlights.
 If there is a place you have been to which you have found amazing let me know in the comments below.